 The government has announced the trial of a new first-time buyer initiative called First Homes, where the new property will be available to purchase at a discount of up to 50%.

-First Homes is a part of the government’s affordable homes pledge and will be rolled out in England from the 28th of June, after a trial taking place in Derbyshire.
+First Homes is a part of the government’s affordable homes pledge and is being rolled out in England from the 28th of June 2021, after a trial taking place in Derbyshire.

 What is the First Homes Scheme?